Recent from talks

 Sir Arnold Wesker FRSL (24 May 1932 – 12 April 2016) was an English dramatist.
 He was the author of 50 plays, four volumes of short stories, two volumes of essays, much journalism and a book on the subject, a children's book, some poetry, and other assorted writings.
 His plays have been translated into 20 languages, and performed worldwide.

-He attended a Jewish Infants School in Whitechapel.
-His education was then fragmented during World War II.
+Wesker attended a Jewish infants' school in Whitechapel.
+His education was then fragmented during the Second World War.
 He was briefly evacuated to Ely, Cambridgeshire, before returning to London where he attended Dean Street School during the Blitz.
-He then returned to live with his parents who had moved to a council flat in Hackney, East London, where he attended Northwold Road School.
+He then returned to live with his parents who had moved to a council flat in Hackney, east London, where he attended Northwold Road School.
 He then attended Upton House Central School, Hackney, from 1943.
-This was a school where emphasis was placed on teaching office skills, including typing, to bright boys who however had not been selected for grammar school places.
+This was a school where emphasis was placed on teaching office skills, including typing, to bright boys who had not been selected for grammar school places.
 He was then evacuated again to Llantrisant, South Wales.

 His inspiration for the 1957 play The Kitchen, which was later made into a film, came when he was working at the Bell Hotel in Norwich.
 It was while working here that he met his future wife Dusty.

-Wesker's plays have dealt with themes including self-discovery, love, confronting death and political disillusion.
+Wesker's plays deal with such themes as self-discovery, love, confrontation of death, and political disillusion.
 Chicken Soup with Barley (1958) went out to the regions.
 Rather than opening in the West End, its premiere was seen at the Coventry Theatre, a locale which typified Wesker's political views as an 'angry young man'.